oconnor0/BeaconRoad/Book/71-Powers.md

     * Upgrades:
         * `[ ]` Plasmic Darts (6 Clock) - By spending 3 Stress instead of 1, target a number of enemy creatures equal to 1 + Utter within 30'.
         * `[ ]` Plasmic Bolt (6 Clock) - Deal [d6] *Plasmic* damage.
+* Wolfbite
+    * *A weapon begins to glow with cold energy.
+When used to attack, a spectral wolf's head lashes out and bites the target.*
+    * Rarity: Uncommon
+    * Requires: Utter.
+    * Cost: Act, 2 Stress (condition 1, duration 1).
+    * Target: 1 weapon within touch.
+        * *Take 1 Stress to increase the range of this by 30'.*
+    * Effect: For the next minute (10 rounds), that weapon additionally deals *Glacial* and *Plasmic* damage, and attacks with that weapon are *Strengthened* 1 (+1 EFFECT).

 ## Weapon Powers